rwildcat/SciFor/README.md

 SciFor
 =====

-A project to implement a modern Fortran API to specialized classic libs
+A project to implement a modern Fortran API to specialized libs
 ---